January 8th – 14th 2023

 1250 € per vehicle with driver + 250 € per each extra passenger

-Tour participants will be arriving during the tour day 0 (January 3rd) to the Ždrelo Spa resort and get their hotels rooms, after which they can enjoy their afternoon in the thermal pools of the aquapark, or just relax before the tour start on the next day.
+Tour participants will be arriving on day one to the Ždrelo Spa resort and get their hotels rooms, after which they can enjoy their afternoon in the thermal pools of the aquapark, or just relax before the tour start on the next day.
 We will have a dinner together at 20:00, getting to know each other, and discussing what awaits us in the following days (precise instructions for reaching the starting point and other data important for conducting the tour will be emailed to the participants in the first week of December).

 On the morning of January 4th, after breakfast, we’ll make our first round in the lower altitudes of Homolje mountains, where we shouldn’t have a major problem with high amounts of snow.
 After the roundtrip has finished, we’ll return for another pleasent afternoon in the hot waters of the spa resort.
 On the next day of our tour we will pack up and start our journey towards some more serious ones of the serbian Carpathian mountains, where the first more substantial encounter with snow may happen.
 In case of a reasonably low amount of snow, we might have the privillege to ascend Beljanica, the highest peak of the Kučaj mountain range, which is normally, due to very harsh climate and strong winds making huge snowdrifts, inaccessible from December to April.
 If Beljanica is inaccessible, we will simply continue our exploration at slightly lower altitudes south of Beljanica.